ds5110/ohdsi-fall24/docs/README.md

 # Identification of Patterns in Stroke Care Transitions, using [OHDSI](https://ohdsi.northeastern.edu/) Pharmetrics+ data

-Our results from working with OHDSI to determine care pathways for patients after their initial stroke.
+Below are our results from working with the OHDSI database to determine care pathways for patients after their initial stroke.
 DS5110 Fall 2024

-## Major Findings
+## Major Findings - Delivering an Intermim Step

 - Stroke patients with aphasia can be identified.
 - Different locations post-acute care, with dates attached, can be tracked for individual patients.